alphagov/govuk-docker/docs/installation.md

 ### How to: troubleshoot your installation

-The `doctor` command will attempt to ensure your installation is in a runnable state and suggest remedial steps if it finds anything wrong
+The `doctor` script will attempt to ensure your installation is in a runnable state and suggest remedial steps if it finds anything wrong

 ```
-govuk-docker doctor
+bin/doctor
 ```

 This will test whether or not your system meets the following requirements: